-Two of the attractions on our TOP things to do in Florence list are the Baptistry and the Uffizi Museum.
+Two of the attractions on our one-day Florence Itinerary are the Baptistry and the Uffizi Museum.

 Since we knew these were two things we HAD to make time for, we purchased “skip the line” tickets in advance.

-The skip the line ticket for the Uffizi Gallery is good for a selected window of time, so you will have to know an exact time you can be available to enter in advance of your trip.
+The skip-the-line ticket for the Uffizi Gallery is good for a selected window of time, so you will have to know the exact time you can be available to enter in advance of your trip.

-We hope that this one day Florence walking tour gives you a glimpse at how much you can fit into a short stay in this amazing city.
+We hope that this one-day guide gives you a glimpse at how much you can fit into a short stay in this amazing city.